ZoomyCat/lucid/git/README.md

 Within this readme could also contain future plans to be implemented within the sources.
 A changelog is not needed if the pushes have clear comments on what is being pushed.

 Documenting these aspects of items at a mimimum should allow for others to quickly understand the state of each respective project.

+If the branch contains multiple scripts or files within a directory then there should be a readme file in that directory with a description of what each file does.

 What is contained within the repositories?
 =====